 When the ancient Greeks created something they did so because of their beliefs in bettering themselves in their body, soul, and minds.
 They knew that by acting in a ‘we’ mentality vs a ‘me’ mentality, that the stronger their individuals became, the strong their society would become.

-Stadiums and gymnasiums were built across the country to train their soldiers.
+Stadiums and gymnasiums were built across ancient Greece to train their soldiers.
 Competitive games such as the Olympics served for sporting purposes to perfect the body.
 Every four years, a sacred truce would be announced, no wars would take place for the one month leading up to the games and for the entire duration.

 Boys and men from all over Greece would descend on Olympia, swear to Zeus while standing on a set of bull testicles (the origins of the world ‘testify’) that they had trained for the one year prior, they were 100% Greek and they would not cheat.